Azure/data-api-builder/docs/relationships.md

 }
 ```

-the configuration is telling DAB that you want to add a field in the `book` entity that will allow access to books `authors`. `authors` can be `many`, so a list of authors will be returned when the GraphQL query will access the `authors` field.
+the configuration is telling DAB that you want to add a field in the `book` entity that will allow access to `authors` of the book. `authors` can be `many`, so a list of authors will be returned when the GraphQL query will access the `authors` field.
 This relationship defines how to navigate *from* books *to* authors, so the database fields used to navigate from books to their authors are defined in the `source.fields` for the book, and in the `target.fields` for the authors, similarly to the One-to-Many or Many-to-One relationship described above.

 This is a Many-to-Many relationship, so there is no direct connection between the two entities and so a `linking.object` needs to be used.
 In the sample the database table `dbo.books_authors` is used as the linking object.
 How the linking object is able to connect books to their authors is defined in the `linking.source.fields` and `linking.target.fields` properties.
-The first one tells DAB how the source entity - the `book` is connected to the liking object, and the second one how to linking object is connected to the target entity, `author` in the sample.
+The first one tells DAB how the source entity - the `book` is connected to the liking object, and the second one how the linking object is connected to the target entity, `author` in the sample.

 To understand how the provided information are used, you can visualize the equivalent query that you would have written: